gul-shahzad/shopiz/README.md

 It shall be possible to delete item by providing the itemId together with UserId, which is already coming through TokenId.

 ![alt text](images/DeleteItem.png "Delete Item")

+## How to run the application

+### Install following utilities:
+- npm
+- serverless framework
+- aws cli

+### Steps
+- create a aws user with full admin rights ( you need them initially while create cloud formation stack)
+- configure aws user on local system (access key, secret key)
+- git clone the applcation to your local directory.
+- cd to backend
+- run npm install
+- run sls deploy -v
+- add api endpoint in config.ts in "client" application.
+- create auth0 application and add domain and clientId in config.ts in "client" application.
+- cd to client and run "npm start"
+- http://localhost:3000 login to frontend and in inspect under "console" section get TokenId
+- one can use this tokenId in postman to perform all operations in postman.